A Day of Remarkable Agency Marketing Ideas

 Email is a brilliant way to grow your agency – IF you get it right.
 Come prepared to take notes because I do think this will be useful.

-4. How to build a print empire that makes you ‘industry famous’
+4. How to START A PUBLICATION that makes you ‘industry famous’

-If you want your agency to have a huge presence in your market, print publications might be something you should look at.
+If you want your agency to have a huge presence in your market, starting a trade publication might be something you should look at.

 5. How to run breakfast briefings that attract clients